 Take on the mantle of history's most (in)famous rulers!
-Compete across time against Alexander the Great, Cleopatra VII, Suleiman the Magnificent, or Queen Elizabeth I, as you seek to amass the greatest fiefdom in all of history.
-The first player to complete a diverse fiefdom, consisting of six distinct castes of citizens, will reign supreme!
+Compete across time against Alexander the Great, Cleopatra VII, Suleiman the Magnificent, or Queen Elizabeth I, as you seek to amass the greatest domain in all of history.
+The first player to complete a diverse citizenry, consisting of six distinct castes of citizens, will reign supreme!

 However, assembling a complete citizenry is not as simple as it sounds.
 As players compete to exercise influence over a fluctuating populace, rival regents will attempt to attract citizens away from where they've taken up residency, whether by allure, by force, or by treachery.